-The rise of ultra-high cycle fatigue test technology in the 1990s fully shows that some micro defects (such as slag inclusion, porosity, large grain formed by forging, etc.) also have an important impact on the fatigue life of materials.
+Ultra-high cycle fatigue test technology, which emerged in the 1990s, has demonstrated that even small micro defects such as slag inclusion, porosity, and large grains formed by forging can significantly impact the fatigue life of materials.

-For steel materials, in the absence of fatigue test data of materials, an approximate S-N curve can be drawn from the tensile strength limit of materials.
+For steel materials, when fatigue test data is not available, an approximate S-N curve can be drawn based on the material’s tensile strength limit.

-It is an estimation method with high accuracy to associate fatigue limit with tensile strength and elongation at break of the specimen.
+This estimation method, which associates the fatigue limit with the tensile strength and elongation at break of the specimen, is highly accurate.

 In material and structure fatigue analysis, it is essential to rely on test results rather than solely on elastic-plastic calculations for accurate and reliable data.